davidiommi/PANDA/Readme.md

 # PANDA: PET nAvigators usiNg Deep leArning

 PANDA pipeline, is a computational toolbox (MATLAB + python) for generating PET navigators using Generative Adversarial networks.
 This repository is a clone folder of our work from the QIMP group in Medical Univerisity of Vienna.
-The GitHub repository of the group: https://github.com/LalithShiyam/QIMP-tools
+The GitHub repository of the group: https://github.com/LalithShiyam/QIMP-tools.

+The Pytorch version was added in the QIMP-tools page and also here: https://github.com/davidiommi/Panda-Pytorch

 # Workflow